Rene Lima-Marin pardoned but still in ICE custody

 There is no timetable on when a federal judge could determine his removal, Rusnok said.

-It’s possible, he said, that an order of supervision should be issued instead.
+It’s possible, he said, that an order of supervision could be issued instead.
 That would require Lima-Marin to report to ICE on a periodic basis and allow him to stay in the country.

 Mistakenly freed